Top results

 Applying flexible consistency

-The question of how we differentiate for behavior is really complex.
+The question of how we differentiate for behaviour is really complex.
 You need to apply something called ‘flexible consistency’.
 This means you have a consistent set of standards that you want all children to achieve.
 For example, everybody listens to the teacher and each other, or everybody wears the correct uniform.

 As a teacher, you understand that not all children will find it as easy to reach those standards as others.
 For a child who comes from a very comfortable background, getting them to sort out their uniform might be as simple as saying, “Sort your uniform out”.
-For a child who has come from a really traumatic background, saying that same thing might turn into a challenging behaviour incident.

 It’s about understanding that you need to be flexible in how you approach individuals, while maintaining the same high standards for all.